 - the role of educators in supporting self-regulation development through reflective practice, strong relationships with children and families and embedding self-regulation support in all programming, and

 - the role of play, language, group games, music and movement in this work.

 This module is particularly suitable for experienced educators and educational leaders.This module will take an estimated one hour to complete.

 Once you’ve finished the module, you’ll be able to download and save:

 - a certificate of completion.

-Completing Supporting Children’s Self-regulation Ages 3-5 years will contribute 1 hour of NESA Registered PD addressing 3.3.2 and 3.5.2 from the Australian Professional Standards for Teachers towards maintaining Proficient Teacher Accreditation in NSW.
-Courses completed after 27/2/2018 will be validated.
+Completing Supporting Children’s Self-regulation Ages 3-5 years will contribute 1 hour of NESA Registered PD addressing 3 from the Australian Professional Standards for Teachers towards maintaining Proficient Teacher Accreditation in NSW.

 Watch the trailer for Supporting children’s self-regulation ages 3-5 years below.